sheffler/security_guidelines/README.md

 **Controls:**

 - Implement output guardrails (factuality checker, retrieval cross-validation).
+Implement RAG (Retrieval-Augmented Generation) pipelines that ground outputs in trusted data sources
-- Require human approval for high-impact communications.
+- Require human approval for high-impact communications that could impact financial markets, legal standing, or public perception.
 - Real-time alert when confidence score is below threshold.
+Prompt for human intervention.
-- Add RAG (Retrieval-Augmented Generation) metrics for factuality.
+- Track RAG metrics such as grounding ratio and retrieval precision.
+Use quantitative SLOs (Service Level Objectives) for factuality and toxicity.
-- Use quantitative factuality/toxicity SLOs; reference benchmarks like JailbreakBench for evaluation.
+- Reference benchmarks like JailbreakBench to evaluate model robustness against adversarial prompting and hallucination.

 ### 3.11 Data Governance and Privacy